 Frollo and Baby Quasimodo during the Bells of Notre Dame Disney Hunch back of Notre Dame

 Originally this wasn’t even going to be a song, it was going to be spoken dialogue.
 I’m glad they made it into a song because it’s one of the better songs in the movie.
 It was the perfect way for the movie to start.
-Your given a tone, setting, characters, motivation, drama, and some light humor.
-I would say it’s one the best Disney’s openings.
-Seriously, Clopin’s crescendo at the end is amazing, it’s probably the single greatest bit of singing in the movie, maybe even Disney History.
+“The Bells of Notre Dame” perfectly set-up the tone, setting, characters, motivation, drama, and some light humor of the movie.

 Clopin during the Bells of Notre Dame Disney Hunchback of Notre Dame